amichnia/Swift-framework-with-private-ObjC-example/README.md

 ## Summary

-The sample project is available here: ...
+The example project is available on the github: [https://github.com/amichnia/Swift-framework-with-private-ObjC-example](https://github.com/amichnia/Swift-framework-with-private-ObjC-example)

+The whole approach requires some manual work and forces to slightly redesign how you initialize your dependencies.
+You need to generate protocols, manually bridge it to objc, and also maintain factory along the way.
+But this is the only way so far to have Objective-C members truly internally exposed to the Swift code.

 > **Note:** In the example I used factory that allows you to register a type, and then I used init on that type.
 You can play with this approach a bit.
-If you don't like to add inits to protocols, you can try to use closure/block as a factory: `static `
+If you don't like to add inits to protocols, you can try to use closure/block as a factory: `static var createPrivateClass: (() -> MyPrivateClass)!`
->
->

 ### Thank you for reading

-Hope that will be useful.
-If you liked it, then 👏
+If you liked it, feel free to 👏

-References: